 Not as long as the provider is all signed up to this, ask them.

 What accreditations should an outsourced payroll provider hold?

 Nothing formal is necessary or common.
 The proof of the pudding is in users’ experiences so check plenty of references, thoroughly.

-If I outsource payroll, by when in the month would I need to advise the provider of any changes?
+By when in the month would I need to advise the provider of any changes?

 You settle a timetable with your provider, then you both know.
 Generally at least 2 – 3 days before running the payroll

 If an outsourced payroll provider makes a mistake who is liable?

 If it’s clearly 100% their mistake, then in principle the provider is liable.
 The most likely risk is overpaying.
 It would be unusual if the employer had not first signed off the pay run and thus taken responsibility, but it can happen.
 The other key risk is late filing with HMRC which causes an automatic fine.

 Will an outsourced payroll provider also handle auto enrolment?